Willie McLean (soccer, born 1904)

-William Stewart Lang (born William Lang McLean; January 27, 1904 – November 6, 1977) was a Scottish-born American soccer player.
+William Stewart Lang (born William Lang McLean; January 27, 1904 – November 6, 1977) was a soccer player who played as a winger.
 A dominant player through the 1930s and a member of the U.S. national team at the 1934 FIFA World Cup, McLean disappeared without a trace in 1938.
-His disappearance remained a mystery until June 2022, when an investigation by The Athletics Pablo Maurer and Matt Pentz uncovered the details behind that disappearance; McLean had suffered a nervous breakdown after multiple head injuries and lived out the last 40 years of his life in a series of public mental health facilities.
+His disappearance remained a mystery until June 2022, when an investigation by The Athletics Pablo Maurer and Matt Pentz uncovered the details behind that disappearance: McLean had suffered a nervous breakdown after multiple head injuries and lived out the last 40 years of his life in a series of public mental health facilities.

 Club career

 Chicago

 Born in Scotland, McLean immigrated to the United States when he was nineteen.
 He settled in Chicago where he joined Pullman which had dominated the Chicago Leagues and Peel Cup.
 At some point, he moved to the Canadians and finally to Bricklayers and Masons F.C.
 In 1928, the Bricklayers lost the National Challenge Cup to the New York Nationals.
 McLean and the Bricklayers lost a second Challenge Cup in 1931 when Fall River took them two games to one in the championship series.